idea-iitd/LiMIP/Readme.md

 For Indset with affinity 4 and number of nodes 750 use
 * `python scripts/Cont_generate_instances.py indsetnewba --affinity 4 --indnodes 750`

-For other affinities and size:
+For other affinities and size for IndSet:
 * `python scripts/Cont_generate_instances.py indsetnewba --affinity 4 --indnodes 500`
 * `python scripts/Cont_generate_instances.py indsetnewba --affinity 4 --indnodes 450`